Visual Studio 2019 for Mac tour

 Visual Studio for Mac is organized into several sections for managing application files and settings, creating application code, and debugging.

 When you start Visual Studio 2019 for Mac, new users will see a sign-in window.
 Sign-in with your Microsoft account to activate a paid license (if you have one) or link to Azure subscriptions.
-You can press Skip and sign in later via the Visual Studio > Sign in menu item:
+You can press I'll do this later and sign in later via the Visual Studio > Sign in menu item:

 Signed-in users will see the new start window, which shows a list of recent projects, and buttons to open an existing project or create a new one: